nus-cs2103-AY2122S1/ip/docs/README.md

 event {description} /at {startDate} - {endDate}
 ```

 Currently Duke supports date inputs in the form `YYYY-MM-DD`.
-You can also optionally include time in the 24 hour format as: `YYY-MM-DD HHmm`.
+You can also optionally include time in the 24 hour format as: `YYYY-MM-DD HHmm`.

 #### Example of usage: